-I even ordered a second portion of these belacan wings!
+I even ordered a second portion of these belacan chicken wings!
 It might be hard to believe but I honestly adore belacan.
-The husband is less impressed, he’s not a fan of that smelly stuff.
+The husband is less impressed, he is not a fan of that smelly stuff.

 Easy Belacan Chicken Wings

-And it’s a very popular ingredient in Malaysian cuisine.
+And it is a very popular ingredient in Malaysian cuisine.
 I love it so much that I even brought back a jar of the pungent paste.
 But believe me, it tastes much better than it smells!

-Then also try this Malaysian dish: Nynonya fried eggs belanda in a sweet and sour sauce!
+Then you should also try this Malaysian dish: Nynonya fried eggs belanda in a sweet and sour sauce!
 Finger licking good.

 - 8 chicken wings